FAQs About the Convention

 Of course!
 You may be asked to show the contents of your bag upon first entry through registration by security.

 Of course!
 Event security prefers sealed drinks prior to entry during bag checks.
+Water bottle refill stations are available on most floors of the facility near the washrooms.

 Where can I get food or drink?